-A Child Safeguarding Statement (CSS) that is non-compliant with the requirements of Section 11 of the Children First Act, 2015 can impact the safety of children and young people while availing of a service.
+A non-compliant Child Safeguarding Statement (CSS) can impact the safety of children and young people while availing of a service.
 Without a clear commitment to keeping children safe from harm, a risk assessment and appropriate procedures in place, lack of clarity may arise within a service causing confusion for staff and volunteers in respect of how to prevent harm or how to respond to any child welfare or protection concerns.
-Omissions in a CSS document can also indicate potential gaps in training and subsequent implementation of safeguarding practice within services if a required procedures are absent or not known.
+Omissions in a CSS document can also indicate potential gaps in training and subsequent implementation of safeguarding practice within services if a required procedure is not known.
 Additional challenges related to different parts of the CSS are expanded on in the analysis of findings below.

-6.3.Analysis of Findings
+6.3.
+Analysis of Findings

-Child Safeguarding Statement non-compliance was identified in 43 Independent Schools involved in the sector compliance review.
+Analysis of the findings in part five identified a pattern of frequency of noncompliance in relation to the statements of 87 School Completion Programme services involved in the sector compliance review.
 The list below outlines the percentage of relevant services deemed non-compliant on first review that were required to make amendments in particular areas within the CSS to achieve compliance.